lorenzobloise/netmax/README.md

         - The average of the two previous
     [ ] Substitute tqdm with logger
     [ ] Fix UBLF problem with singular matrixes
+    [ ] Define algorithms with a queue for each agent when using opinion-based dynamic influence probabilities

 ## Ideas
     - Add a Configuration object to IM